 But there’s something else we need to factor in.
 Every particle is also being pulled toward the earth by gravity.
 Hot gases and vapours, like those in the flame, are moving fast enough to fly in ALL directions, including upwards, but the surrounding cold air doesn't have this option.
 Cold air doesn’t have enough movement in its particles to escape gravity, so it has no choice but to gradually sink.
 This means a cold gas can only fall, whereas the hot gas is able to trade places with it.

 The cold air falls and forces the hot air upward because that’s the only place left for it to go.
 It’s not really hot air which rises, it’s cold air which falls better.
 Now let's consider our flame.
 We’ve got a bunch of hot gases and vapours tangling round each other.
 The cold air is constantly being pulled down and clumping at the bottom of the flame, where it suddenly gets heated up by all the fast moving (hot) chemicals already there.
-This means oxygen is constantly being pulled down into the hottest part of the flame.
+This means oxygen is constantly being pulled down into the flame.

-As the chemicals are heated, they are forced up by the constantly sinking cold air, but by the time they’ve gotten a few inches away from the fuel source, they’re moving too slowly to keep reacting, so the flame won’t go on forever, and it dies out at the top.
+As the chemicals are heated, they are forced up by the constantly sinking cold air, but by the time they’ve gotten a few inches away from the fuel source they’re moving too slowly to keep reacting, so the flame won’t go on forever, and it dies out at the top.
 These combined effects of gravity, cold air sinking and oxygen being sucked in, give us the familiar tear-drop shape of a controlled fire.

 If you create a flame in a place where gravity isn’t behaving in the usual way however, it won’t be the usual shape.
 You can actually create spherical flames in a spaceship because the gravity is constantly changing direction as you move around the earth.